Skip to main content

 • You're comfortable spending more tokens than a single-pass generation.

-When NOT to use it: discrete-answer factual lookup (use a single-pass generator); tasks where the right answer is uncontroversial; cost-sensitive flows where one model call is the budget.
+When NOT to use it: discrete-answer factual lookup, tasks where the right answer is uncontroversial, cost-sensitive flows where one model call is the budget.
+If you want a deliverable rather than a winner, use Round Robin.

 How it works